ST-TOMAS-Workshop/stm32u0_workshop/masterpanel/masterpanel_handson_cubeide.md

 # IPs start
 This section manage complete user code structure.
 MCU is runing at @1MHz Sysclock so LP Run and LP Sleep are implemented.
 DMA configuration is just about set source address (buffer with pulses) and destination address (Capture/Compare register).
-After one buttton press C/C register is updated with new value.
+After buttton press Capture/Compare register is updated with new value.

-XxSMEN registers are cleared reduce further consumption in Sleep mode when internal busses are still clocked.
+XXSMEN registers are cleared reduce further consumption in Sleep mode when internal busses are still clocked.
 Peripheries are not active as their master xxEN bits are reset.
 However, extra 10uA/1MHz is reduced deu to limiting clock distibution within device.
 By default xxSMEN are set after reset.

 Before entering in SLeep/LP Sleep need to suspend Systick timer otherwise MCU wakes up imidiately within 1ms.
 <p> </p>